mikemhenry/userdocs/docs-src/getting-Started/parallelization.md

 - `srun <exe>` will start the executable on all ***N*** tasks (CPU cores)
 - at the beginning all ***N*** instances perform the operation
-- each instance has MPI rank specified by SLURM
+- each instance has MPI rank specified by lsf
 - the application react to the rank ID and change code path